ast-grep/ast-grep.github.io/website/guide/api-usage.md

 Other similar rewriting/query tools have complex features like conditional, loop, filter or function call.
 These features are hard to learn and use, and they cannot perform computation as well as a general purpose programming language.

 So ast-grep chooses to have a simple rule system that is easy to learn and use.
 But it also has its limitations.
-API is created to overcome these limitations.
+The API is created to overcome these limitations.

 If your code transformation requires complex logic, or if you need to change code that has no parser library in JavaScript or Python, ast-grep API is a good option to achieve your goal without writing a lot of complicated rules.